simeononsecurity/simeononsecurity.ch/content/articles/building-a-cyber-resilient-infrastructure-best-practices-for-disaster-recovery/index.en.md

 - A severe storm causes widespread power outages, and critical infrastructure is affected.
 The communication plan should outline how to notify essential personnel and stakeholders, and provide information on what steps are being taken to restore services.

 Overall, effective communication is essential for implementing a DRP and minimizing the impact of a disaster.
-By following best practices and regularly reviewing and updating the communication plan, organizations can ensure that they are prepared to respond quickly and effectively to any disaster.
+By following best practices and regularly reviewing and updating the communication plan, organizations can ensure that they're prepared to respond quickly and effectively to any disaster.

 ### Document the recovery process